 Sign language is another technique used to provide audio content.
 We do not see sign language provided as often as we do captions and transcripts.
 This is partially due to compliance regulations not requiring it for WCAG AA conformance and partially due to the time, effort, and resources available to provide it.
 Regardless of regulations, if you are able to provide sign language for audio and video content, we recommend doing so.

-These examples of providing web accessibility only partially cover the impact of website accessibility for disabled users.
+These examples of providing accessible web experiences only partially cover the importance of website accessibility for disabled users.
 We need to consider a wide variety of disabilities in order to provide the best overall website experience.

 We’ve posted free resources to help you learn and apply web accessibility into your workflow.

 If you are a business owner, you may be familiar with the term bounce rate.
 The bounce rate of a website is the rate of how long users stay on a website.
 Unlike conversion rates that we want to be high, our goal is to have a lower bounce rate.
 The lower the bounce rate, the longer people are staying on the website.

 On the contrary, a higher bounce rate indicates a poorly constructed site.
 A website that ignores the importance of accessibility and lacks necessary elements would be considered a poorly constructed site.
 A poorly constructed website includes things like non-responsive design, lack of color contrast, and missing form labels.

 Our goal is to keep people on our website longer so that they discover more reasons why they should choose us over our competitors.
 A study found that 71% of disabled web users will leave a website when it is not accessible.
 This is a large enough percentage to have a significant impact against the overall bounce rate.
 Business owners must prioritize web accessibility to avoid potential loss of customers.

 How web accessibility benefits developers and Google